snambakam/linux/Documentation/virt/kvm/api.rst

 :Capability: basic, KVM_CAP_CHECK_EXTENSION_VM for vm ioctl
 :Architectures: all
-:Type: system ioctl, vm ioctl
+:Type: system ioctl, vm ioctl (all planes)
 :Parameters: extension identifier (KVM_CAP_*)
 :Returns: 0 if unsupported; 1 (or some other positive integer) if supported